erikleitch/dbvis/README.md

 <hr>

+## Query Sonograms

-This last was a slightly different visualization I created to visualize individual queries flowing through the system.
+This last was a slightly different type of visualization I created to track individual queries flowing through the system.
+I call them 'query sonograms'.
 As before, the concentric rings represent physical nodes in the RiakTS cluster (most of the setups below were single-node tests, while two were three-node clusters deployed on Softlayer), but the movies are now tracking a single query for several hours worth of data, distributed across the cluster with different time quantizations.
 The coordinating node lights up when it receives the query request and doesn't go dark again until the query results have been returned to the requestor.
 During the query processing, the relevant partitions are lit as subqueries hit the vnodes managing those partitions.

 Because each vnode managing a single partition runs as a separate thread, the point of this video was to demonstrate the tradeoffs